DETAILED ACTION

 Regarding claims 1, 11, and 16, the claims do not include any additional elements that integrate the abstract idea into a practical application.
 The following elements do not add any meaningful limitation to the abstract idea:

-identifying a plurality of prediction data, the prediction data comprising both: (i) patient medical data comprising a plurality of characteristics relating to a medical history for the patient, and (ii) patient order data comprising a plurality of characteristics relating to an order history for medical items relating to the patient – insignificant pre-solution activity, i.e. mere data gathering [MPEP 2106.05(g)]
+identifying a plurality of prediction data, the prediction data comprising both: (i) patient medical data comprising a plurality of characteristics relating to a medical history for the patient, and (ii) patient order data comprising a plurality of characteristics relating to an order history for medical items relating to the patient, wherein the patient order data comprises an order interval between orders for the patient – insignificant pre-solution activity, i.e. mere data gathering [MPEP 2106.05(g)]

-… based on providing the prediction data to a machine learning (ML) model, wherein the ML model is trained to predict the probability – The ML model is described at a high level of generality in the Applicant’s specification, such as a suitable ML model (e.g., a random forest ML model) (Par.
+… based on processing the prediction data using a machine learning (ML) model, wherein the ML model is trained – The ML model is described at a high level of generality in the Applicant’s specification, such as a suitable ML model (e.g., a random forest ML model) (Par.
 [0022]) or a logistic progression ML model, a gradient boosting ML model (e.g., light GBM classifier), a fully randomized trees ML model, any suitable supervised ML model (e.g., a trained DNN, regression model, or any other suitable supervised ML model) (Par.
 [0046]).
 The involvement of the “ML model” is insignificant extra-solution activity in that it amounts to generic computer implementation of the abstract idea [MPEP 2106.04(a)(2)(III)(C)].

 … using prior patient medical data and prior patient order data, relating to a plurality of prior patients – insignificant pre-solution activity, i.e. mere data gathering [MPEP 2106.05(g)].